orlin/npm-interlink/README.md

 ## Why

 1. quickly setup a bunch of modules for local development or experimentation (install or link)
-2. link a bunch of modules among themselves, without having to remember which depends on which
+2. link a bunch of modules among themselves, without having to remember the interdependencies
 3. relink the same modules in another context, e.g. because `nvm` links modules per node version

 ## How